STRIDES/NIHCloudLabAzure/docs/hhs_azure_access.md

   ![email image](/docs/images/0_receive_email.png)

 Next, navigate to `portal.azure.com`.
-In the top right, click your account avator (in this case my headshot), and then click `Switch directory`.
+In the top right, click your account avatar (in this case my headshot), and then click `Switch directory`.

   ![click switch dir](/docs/images/1_find_account.png)

 Now under Directorys and Subscriptions, find the National Institutes of Health Directory and click `Switch`.
+Agree to terms and conditions the first time you do this (not shown here).

   ![find NIH dir](/docs/images/2_selectdir.png)